Board of Education presents School Facilities Consolidation Plan

 The Board hired an architectural firm to assign rough costs to the identified areas of inadequacy.
 EI Associates conducted that task and presented cost estimates publicly on March 8, 2016 (Capital Project Cost Estimates March 2016, see Individual Project Costs below).

-Here is a list of district-wide scenarios that were considered, including all estimated projects from the EI Associates report.
-These were for discussion purposes only, subject to modification based on public input.
+The Cost Estimates Report was published on the district website.
+The Board invited public input about the scenarios and estimates through letter or email as stated above.
+The scenarios were intended for discussion purposes only, subject to modification based on public input.
 Community members were encouraged to send their thoughts to the Board of Education in a letter to the district office or by email through our district website.

 Scenario 1: Configure grades to make Halsted an elementary school